hexeguitar/TGX4/hw_platform.md

 Required methods:
 - `void init(void)` -  initializing the controller and all it's used hardware.
 - `void process(void)` - processing the inputs, outputs, updating the parameters.
-- `void signalChage()` - used to inform the controller about a change or to confirm receivng a command.
+- `void signalChage()` - used to inform the controller about a change or to confirm receiving a command.

 The header file should include the extern declaration of the class as **gui** object.
 ```c++